cs6450-PlaceholderName/cs6450-labs/README.md

 ### Worker Threads
 We attempted to maintain a pool of workers and distribute. batch workloads among them via channels but found serializable execution to be as fast if not faster.
 Although having a pool solved the problem of goroutine creation overhead, switching on each action and routing to the correct channel and then awaiting in the case of a put on a temporary channel or state proved costly.

+### Shard-agnostic batches
+Batching across different shards is costly by requiring a server-side proxy to redistribute per batch.
+We place the responsibility on client processes to organize individual RPC messages into shard-specific batch messages.
+For the purposes of this project, this is arguably simpler to reason about, as there are less moving parts, but more sophisticated schemas may opt for the proxy-reliant approach.
+This is usually due to simplicity of client implementation etc.

 # Reproducibility
 Our experiments were done on 8 CloudLab m510 machines.